What Is the Difference Between Assault and Battery?

 Examples of Battery

 Say that someone threatens a person by lunging at them with a baseball bat.
-If they did so to intimidate or scare the person but did not actually hit the person, it’s considered an assault.
+If they did so to intimidate or scare the person but did not hit the person, it’s considered an assault.
 If the person follows through and strikes them with the baseball bat, the person could be charged with assault and battery.
 In another example, if someone makes unwanted advances and touches a person’s breasts, buttocks, or genital area, the individual is liable for sexual battery.

 Penalties for Battery